 Please use some form of external media for backing up.
 Depending on how much data you have, you can use USB flash drives (also called USB sticks) or external hard drives.
 You can also use DVD-s or CD-s as backup media, but their capacity is limited and they are prone to scratches and quick aging (read - you lose the data on such media quickly).

 If you are using an external hard disk, there is a chance that it is formatted using FAT32 file system.
-This might mean errors and failures during backups, because FAT32 file system cannot create files larger than 4 gigabytes (GB).
+This might mean errors and failures during backups, because FAT32 file system cannot have files larger than 4 gigabytes (GB).
 Please convert the file system to NTFS before backing up - instructions are available here.

 To find out approximate disk space needed on external drive, open My Computer / Computer / This PC (you can use keyboard shortcut Windows Key+E to open Windows/File Explorer).
 Find and right-click the drive with "(C:)" in the end.
 This might be "Local Disk (C:)" if no label is specified for the drive, or it might be anything else with "(C:)".
 In Windows Vista, 7, 8 and 8.1, it also has four-color or blue Windows icon in the left corner to indicate that Windows is installed on this hard drive.